RitikRaushan95/healthnews/README.md

 - News data is retrieved from an external API.
 - Built using React and Tailwind for the frontend development.

 Your feedback and suggestions for improvement are highly appreciated!
-If you have any questions or need assistance, feel free to reach out.
 Happy reading! 📰🚀